mystrygrdn/WebBased-CarServiceTrackingSystem-FocusAutoKalasey/README.md

 ## 📖 About This Project

-**FocusAuto** is a web-based real-time car service status tracking system developed as an undergraduate thesis project.
+**FocusAuto** is a web-based near real-time car service status tracking system developed as an undergraduate thesis project.
 The system was built to address the operational challenges at **FocusAuto Repair Shop Kalasey**, where service progress updates were previously delivered manually through WhatsApp and phone calls — causing delays, inconsistency, and lack of transparency for customers.

 This system allows:
-- **Admins** to manage customer data, update service progress in real time, and generate invoices.
+- **Admins** to manage customer data, update service progress in near real time, and generate invoices.
 - **Customers** to independently monitor their vehicle's service status, view invoices, and access service history — all through a clean, mobile-friendly web interface.

 The system was developed using the **Rapid Application Development (RAD)** methodology and evaluated using **Blackbox Testing** and the **System Usability Scale (SUS)**, achieving an average SUS score of **85.25 (Excellent)**.